-Get to know the meaning of the card Six of Cups
+Learn the meaning of the Six of Cups Tarot card

 The Six of Cups belonging to the Suit of Cups in Tarot represents a city with Five Cups with flowers set in the middle of it.
 They symbolize general pleasure and happiness of its inhabitants.
 You can also see two children on the card: a boy and a girl.
 They are facing each other and are clearly happy.
 The boy is offering the girl one of the cups also filled with flowers (Ace of Cups), which indicates feelings such as joy and contentment.
 The whole tone of the card is bright yellow and blue, which further emphasizes the positive tone of the card.
 In fact, the Six of Cups always points to events related to our past.
 For example, it could be meeting a person from your past, or it could be a situation that relates to past events.
 The Six of Cups is very delicate and in its meaning positive both in the upright and reversed position.
 As the Tarot has assigned the number six to this card, it alludes to a kind of mastery and emotional balance.
 It is all kinds of memories and a return to moments and thoughts from long ago, especially childhood.